Ceramic Dictionary

 es: TAPONAR

-Bung is the name for the way of setting up saggars vertically, one on top of the other, into the kiln.
-Saggars are kiln furniture, round and square, with a floor and can be of different heights and sizes, designed to stand vertically one on top of the other.
-They are boxes to hold one or many pieces of decorated work and while being fired are held together by wad or coil of clay.
+Bung is the name for the way of setting up saggars vertically, one on top of the other, in the kiln.
+Saggars are kiln furniture, both round and square, with a floor and of different heights and sizes, designed to stand vertically one on top of the other.
+They are boxes to hold one or many pieces of decorated work and while being fired are held together by wads or coils of clay.

 ca: CREMADOR